aptos-foundation/AIPs/aips/aip-47.md

 ## Testing (optional)

-Once completed, we will have extensive unit tests, as well as benchmarks to validate performance improvements, and comparisons to naive approaches.
+Extensive unit and e2e tests, as well as benchmarks to validate performance improvements, and comparisons to naive approaches.
+Performance tests are included in the single_node_performance.py regression benchmark suite.